nikhil550/fabric-samples/auction/ascending-auction/README.md

 ./network.sh down
 ```

 You can then run the following command to deploy a new network.
+We will also deploy a Certificate Authority for each organization that we will use to create the auction administrator, bidders, and sellers from each organization.
 ```
 ./network.sh up createChannel -ca
 ```